-Coding style (programming style) is a set of rules and guidelines how to indent code, where to put opening curly bracket, use camelCase, StudlyCase, or under_score conventions and similar.
+Coding style (programming style) is a set of rules and guidelines on how to indent code, where to put opening curly bracket, use camelCase, StudlyCase, or under_score conventions and similar.

 PHP allows a lot of code styles, which is good and very friendly to start with.
 However, as soon as you write more PHP code or when collaborating on PHP code with others, different coding styles will get in a way very soon and code will be less readable.